marbotte/sr_cce/extraction/viewExtraction.md

 feeling more agency to enact changes in the community that address climate change.
-The data show as well significant increases with medium to large effect sizes for students’ confidence in their understanding of climate topics $$particularly in local topics related to the specific topics of the films that each student made$$.
+The data show as well significant increases with medium to large effect sizes for students’ confidence in their understanding of climate topics ((particularly in local topics related to the specific topics of the films that each student made)).
 Finally, many students expressed the need or desire to take action, whether that was changing their own actions, feeling more motivated to do something, or wanting to educate others.